Seapost -> The Devonport Cape Packet Mark

 It was usual for anyone in the Army to be able to post letters using GB stamps.
 The mail would be bagged up and sent back to Great Britain where it would be opened and dealt with.
 What makes Figure 2 interesting is that it was franked using six 1d red stamps and then cancelled at Capetown on route for Great Britain.
 This makes the cover all the more desirable.

-See also South Africa Sea Post Office - Union Castle Ocean Post Offices.
+See also South Africa Sea Post Office - Union Castle Ocean Post Offices and 1854 Plymouth Packet Letter from Mauritius.

 References

-[1] Robertson Revisited, Colin Tabeart, 1997 edition, James Bendon Ltd, Limassol, Cyprus
+[1] Tabeart, C: Robertson Revisited, James Bendon Ltd, Limassol, Cyprus, 1997

 [2] THE QUARTERED CIRCLE BAGGING STAMPS 1864-1900, M Scott Archer, London Postal History Group